 Accessing capital is necessary for business ideas that are looking to grow and become profitable.
 Usually, start-up loans or line of credit is the most usual, traditional and obvious place to find the funding that you need but many new businesses find themselves knocked back from funding applications because of their poor credit history.
 The first step you need to take is to know whether you have a poor credit history or bad business credit.

 Firstly, it is important to understand that having bad credit is not the same as having no credit at all.
-If you have no credit history, lending becomes a bit simpler for you.
-You just need to demonstrate that you have a viable business plan that is worth investing in.
+If you have no credit history, lending becomes lightly simpler for you.
+You just need to demonstrate that you have a viable business plan for your dental practice that is worth investing in.
 A poor credit rating can affect your ability to get a start up loan from mainstream lenders, such as banks.
 Luckily, here are various alternative ways to secure a business loan as well as repair your bad credit history so finding funding in the future is easier for you to obtain.

 A start up loan usually means that you have no previous trading history.